iminashi/Rocksmith2014.NET/samples/DLCBuilder/README.md

 These fixes will be done even if "Apply Improvements" is disabled.

 - Ignore is added to 23rd and 24th fret notes, and 7th fret harmonic notes that have sustain
+- Fret-hand-muted strings are removed from non-muted chords
+- Anchors are created or moved to the start of each phrase
 - Overlapping bend values are removed
-- Sustains and linknext issues in chord notes
+- Sustain and linknext issues in chord notes will be fixed
-- Anchors are created or moved to the start of each phrase

 ## Using the Phrase Mover